sadmankiba/Wasm-Pushdown/Readme.md

 # Wasm Pushdown

 Wasm (WebAssembly) is a platform-independent portable bytecode form that various programming languages can compile to.
 Wasm bytecode can be executed in a lightweight, secure, and isolated way that makes it a great alternative for Docker and micro-VMs.
-Many databases allow running User-Defined Functions (UDFs) along with SQL queries in database servers to extend functionality and better performance.
-We evaluate the performance of UDFs written in various source languages, exported as Wasm bytecodes and executed in different target languages.
-We benchmarked with standard UDFs from [`Langbench`](https://github.com/dsrg-uoft/LangBench) and two relational operations- projection, and filtering.
+Many cloud databases allow running User-Defined Functions (UDFs) along with SQL queries in database servers to extend functionality and better performance.

+This project evaluates the performance of UDFs written in various source languages, exported as Wasm bytecodes and executed in different target languages.
+We benchmarked with standard UDFs from [`LangBench`](https://github.com/dsrg-uoft/LangBench) and two relational operations- projection, and filtering.

 Our findings
-- Target language and runtime does not have much effect on performance of UDF execution.
+- Target languages and runtimes do not have much effect on performance of UDF execution.
 - UDFs originally written in higher-level language like Java takes more time to execute in Wasm compared to lower-level language such as C++ and Go.
-- Programs with memory-heavy operations faces higher penalty when executing as Wasm.
+- Programs with memory-heavy operations face higher penalty when executing as Wasm.

 ## Directory Structure